Know Your Voting Rights

 A.

-The 2022 general election is on Tuesday, November 8, 2022.
+The 2024 General Election is on Tuesday, November 5, 2024.
 On this day, registered voters in North Carolina may vote at their assigned polling place.
 This is different than early voting, where eligible individuals may cast a ballot at any early voting site in their county.
 You can check your assigned polling place here.
 You can also view your sample ballot at this link.

 Polling places will be open from 6:30 a.m. to 7:30 p.m.
 Any voter in line at their assigned polling place at 7:30 p.m. will be able to vote.
 The busiest times tend to be early in the morning and just before the polls close.
 Avoid longer lines by voting at off-peak times.

-At the time of publishing this page, a photo ID is not required to vote.
-For the current status of photo ID requirements, please visit Voter ID.
+At the time of publishing this page, a photo ID is required to vote.
+For more information on which forms of identification can be used, see this page on the Board of Elections website.

 You can view more FAQ on voting on Election Day here.